 Turning skill practice into a game is not only fun for students, but will help them learn the skills so much more quickly.
 This trail game practices with the prefixes con-/com-, uni-, and ex-.

 Instructions for Playing the Games

-• During a play, the player draws a card.
-The player must then look at the prefixes on the trail game and move his/her marker to the first space on the trail that forms a real word by adding the prefix from the game board to the root word that is on the card.
+- During a play, the player draws a card.
+The player looks at the prefixes on the trail game and moves his/her marker to the first space on the trail that forms a real word by adding the prefix from the game board to the root word that is on the card.

 - CCSS.ELA-Literacy.L.5.5.b Use common, grade-appropriate Greek and Latin affixes and roots as clues to the meaning of a word (e.g., photograph, photosynthesis).

 - CCSS.ELA-Literacy.L.6.4.b Use common, grade-appropriate Greek or Latin affixes and roots as clues to the meaning of a word (e.g., audience, auditory, audible).